strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 Getting the address where to connect with your client is easy.
 As mentioned above, the port will be always 443.
+This is often a cause of issues, when users try to connect to port 9094 instead of 443.
+But 443 is always the correct port number with OpenShift Routes.
 And you can find the host in the status of the `Route` resource (replace `my-cluster` with the name of your cluster):

 ```